HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-centos.markdown

 CentOS is now prepared to build the HandBrake [CLI](abbr:Command Line Interface).
 See [Building HandBrake for Linux](build-linux.html) for further instructions.

 [^opus-el6]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.

+[^nasm-repo]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.